suncoast-devs/handbook/lessons/js-dom/lecture.md

 Let's create an interactive Tic Tac Toe game for two players.

-As always, we will start with static HTML and CSS
+As always, we will start with static HTML and CSS.

 ---